 View this post on Instagram

 Our journey will take us to remote beaches and coastal woods where we will make camp.
-We may make a different wild camp on each night of the trip, which enhances the journeying experience, but sometimes conditions make it better to camp in the same location for two nights, and this brings the advantage of less time spent setting up and taking down camp, repacking kayaks etc, allowing more time for exploration.
+We may make a different wild camp on each night of the trip, which enhances the journeying experience, but sometimes conditions make it better to camp in the same location for two nights, and this brings the advantage of less time spent setting up and taking down camp, repacking kayaks etc, allowing more time for exploration and relaxation.
 So either arrangement feels like a win!